Coffs Harbour: History

 The traditional inhabitants of the Coffs Harbour region are the Gumbaynggirr people, who have occupied the land for thousands of years, forming one of the largest coastal Aboriginal nations in New South Wales.
-Their nation stretches from the Nambucca River in the south to around the Clarence River in the north and to the Great Dividing Range in the west.
+Their country stretches from the Nambucca River in the south to around the Clarence River in the north and to the Great Dividing Range in the west.

-By the early 1900s, the Coffs Harbour area had become an important timber production centre.
-Before the opening of the North Coast railway line, the only way to transport large items of heavy but low value, such as timber, was by coastal shipping.
-This meant sawmillers on the North Coast were dependent on jetties either in rivers or off beaches for exporting their timber.
-Timber tramways were constructed to connect the timber-getting areas, the sawmills and jetties built into the ocean at Coffs Harbour.
+By the early 20th century, the Coffs Harbour area had become an important timber production centre.
+Before the opening of the North Coast railway line, the only way to transport large, heavy items of low value, such as timber, was by coastal shipping.
+That meant sawmillers on the North Coast were dependent on jetties either in rivers or off beaches for exporting their timber.
+Timber tramways were constructed to connect the timber-getting areas and sawmills with jetties built into the ocean at Coffs Harbour.

 Origin of place name

-The Gumbaynggirr language name, for the harbour for which the town is named, is Gitten Mirreh which translates as 'big moon'.
+The Gumbaynggirr language name for the harbour after which the town is named, is Gitten Mirreh which translates as "big moon".

-Coffs Harbour, the town, owes its name to John Korff, a ship builder and ship owner, who named the area Korff's Harbour after he was forced to take shelter from a storm there in 1847.
+Coffs Harbour owes its name to John Korff, a ship builder and ship owner, who named the area Korff's Harbour after he was forced to take shelter from a storm there in 1847.

-The name was accidentally changed by the surveyor for the Crown when he reserved land in the area during 1861.
+The name was accidentally changed by the Crown surveyor when he reserved land in the area during 1861.